PaulGoldschmidt/shardb2/shardb2/Usage.md

 print("HealthKit status: \(authStatus)")

 // 6.
 Initialize database with comprehensive health data
+// This fetches ALL available health data from September 2014 (HealthKit launch) to present
-// This fetches all health metrics (steps, heart rate, sleep, etc.) and processes them into analytics
+// and processes them into daily, weekly, monthly, and yearly analytics

 // 8.
 Initialize database with detailed progress tracking try healthStats.initializeDatabase(for: user) { progress in